The Discovery of La Hougue Bie

 Finds from La Hougue Bie

-There are many important objects found during excavations at La Hougue Bie, giving us insights into the lives of the Neolithic people who built and used the site.
+Objects found during excavations at La Hougue Bie give us insights into the lives of the Neolithic people who built and used the site.

 Pottery